suhrabjan/HackerRank_Algorithms/README.md

-# Hackerrank Algorithm Solutions with Python 3.6
+# Python3 Solutions to Algorithm Questions on Hackerrank

 ###### Here I am providing my solutions to the Algorithm questions on [hackerrank.com](https://hackerrank.com).